amaiasalvador/imcap_keras/README.md

 # Image Captioning with Spatial Attention in Keras

 This is a Keras & Tensorflow implementation of a captioning model.
-In particular, it uses the attention model described in [this](https://arxiv.org/abs/1612.01887) paper, which is depicted below:
+In particular, it uses the attention models described in [this](https://arxiv.org/abs/1612.01887) paper, which is depicted below:

 <p align="center">
   <img src="figs/attmodel.png">